 As of late July 2017, all motor vehicles operators in The Evergreen State, including professionals with a commercial drivers license (CDL), are prohibited from interacting with a phone or other device in such a way that requires them to hold it.
 Any use of the device must be minimal – for instance, a quick swipe or tap of the finger to reject an incoming call.
 The penalty for a first offense is a $136 fine.
 Subsequent violations will result in a $234 fine.

-Oregon’s new distracted-driving law goes into effect Oct.
-1, 2017.
-Any device interaction that requires holding it, typing into it, scrolling or even resting it between your legs will result in a fine.
+Oregon’s distracted-driving law enacted on Oct.
+1, 2017 states Any device interaction that requires holding it, typing into it, scrolling or even resting it between your legs will result in a fine.
 Drivers using their phones must have it mounted, and must be able to interact with it through single-touch capabilities.
 Failure to comply with the new law means a first-time fine of a few hundred dollars, or a required safety course at the expense of the guilty party.
 Two violations in 10 years will result in a fine of up to $2,000, and a third violation comes with a minimum fine of $2,000 and the possibility of jail time.

 The Golden State first introduced its new distracted-driving law in January 2017.
 At the time, “specialized mobile radio device” and “two way messaging device” were on the list of prohibited devices.
 This had the unintended consequence of leaving commercial drivers vulnerable under the law.